AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     > :beginner: If you're not familiar with IP internetwork routing, the amount of information presented here can feel overwhelming.
 Don't worry, though, we'll only be concerning ourselves with a few important bits.
 These are:
     >
     > * The *logical device name*.
 In the output above, we see three devices.
 The first is named `lo`, the second is named `eth0`, and the third is named `eth1`.
 You can see this in the lines that begin with `1: lo`, `2: eth0`, and `3: eth1`.
     > * The IP address assigned to the named device.
-In this case, the `lo` device has the IP address `127.0.0.1/8`, the `eth0` device has the IP address `10.0.2.15/24`, and the `eth1` doesn't have an IP address at all.
+In this case, the `lo` device has the IP address `127.0.0.1/8`, the `eth0` device has the IP address `10.0.2.15/24`, and the `eth1` device doesn't have an IP address at all.
 You can see this in the indented lines that start with `inet`.
 Note that the third device's indented block does not have a line that begins with `inet` at all.
     >
     > Each of these devices corresponds to a (virtualized, in our case) hardware network adapter installed in the virtual machine, or a virtual network interface, such as the `lo` device in this example.
 Yes, that's a virtual network interface in a virtual machine.
 For more information about network devices, see the [Network interfaces in GNU/Linux](#network-interfaces-in-gnulinux) discussion.
     >
     > Finally, note that each of the IP addresses end with a forward slash (`/`) and another number.
 This is called a *network mask* or *netmask* for short.
 We'll cover netmasks in just a moment but, for now, all you need to know is that reading netmasks correctly is an important part of determining how, and if, two machines can route messages to each other.
 When reading IP addresses, remember to look at the netmask as well!
+    >
+    > :beginner: :bulb: In the output shown by the `ip address` command, lines starting with `inet` denote Internet Protocol version 4 information.
+There is another, newer version of the Internet Protocol called [IP version 6, or IPv6](https://en.wikipedia.org/wiki/IPv6) for short.
+Information about your devices IPv6 addresses is also shown by the `ip address` command.
+Look for lines that start with `inet6` to see it.
+A network adapter can have an IPv4 and an IPv6 address at the same time.
+You'll see that IPv6 addresses look different than IPv4 addresses: they use hexadecimal numbers separated by a colon, instead of decimal number separated by a dot, but both versions still end with a forward slash and a decimal number to denote the address's netmask.
+For the purposes of this lab, we won't be dealing with IPv6 at all, but have a look at the [IPv6 addressing](#ipv6-addressing) discussion section for more information about the differences between IPv4 and IPv6.
 1. Exit the virtual machine by using [the `exit` command](https://explainshell.com/explain?cmd=exit).
 This will return you to your host operating system.
 1. Log in to the Ubuntu Xenial virtual machine and investigate its IP address configuration by using the `ip address` command again.
 You'll see similar but probably not identical output as you did on CentOS:
     ```sh